 Theology is First Philosophy

-"Indeed long ago, now, and always, what is sought after and always puzzled over, what is being (ὄν), is the question what is substance (οὐσία).
+"Long ago, now, and always, what is sought after and always puzzled over, what is being (ὄν), is the question what is substance (οὐσία).
 Some say that it is one; others, more than one; some, finite others, infinite.
 And so for us too our chief and primary and practically our only concern is to investigate what this way of being is" (Metaphysics VII.1.1028b).

-[I]t is accepted that separability and individuality belong especially to substance (τὸ χωριστὸν καὶ τὸ τόδε τι ὑπάρχειν δοκεῖ μάλιστα τῇ οὐσίᾳ).
+"We have now stated in outline the nature of substance—that it is not that which is predicated of a subject (ὑποκειμένου), but that of which the other things are predicated.
+But we must not merely define it so, for it is not enough. ...
+[This] makes matter substance....
+But this is impossible; for it is accepted that separability and individuality belong especially to substance (τὸ χωριστὸν καὶ τὸ τόδε τι ὑπάρχειν δοκεῖ μάλιστα τῇ οὐσίᾳ).
 Hence it would seem that the form and the combination of form and matter (τὸ εἶδος καὶ τὸ ἐξ ἀμφοῖν) are more truly substance than matter is.
 The substance, then, which consists of both—I mean of matter and form—may be dismissed, since it is posterior and obvious.
 Matter too is in a sense evident.
 We must consider the third type, for this is the most perplexing (ἀπορωτάτη)" (Metaphysics VII.3.1029a).

 Perseus Digital Library:

 Henry George Liddell, Robert Scott, A Greek-English Lexicon: